Sameer280767/credit-risk-classification/README.md

  - Above acton was done by  importing the train_test_split function from sklearn.model_selection module and splitting the data into training and testing sets with a random state of 1

- - This the data into training and testing sets, ensuring reproducibility of the split with a fixed random state
+ - Thus data which was split into training and testing sets, reproducibility of the split with a fixed random state was ensured

  - The LogisticRegression class from the sklearn.linear_model module in Python was used for logistic regression